jaswant99k/gotap/examples/models/README.md

 ## Notes

-- Both `gotap.Model` and `gorm.Model` work identically
+- Both `goTap.Model` and `gorm.Model` work identically
-- Use `gotap.Model` for consistency with the framework
+- Use `goTap.Model` for consistency with the framework
 - Use `gorm.Model` if you prefer standard GORM conventions
 - All GORM features (hooks, callbacks, scopes) work with both
-- `gotap.BaseModel` is an alias for backward compatibility
+- `goTap.BaseModel` is an alias for backward compatibility